What To Expect?

-The calculation of dressing percentage is based on the hot carcass weight.
-The hot carcass weight includes bone, excess fat and moisture loss that will not be packed and wrapped for home consumption.
+The hot carcass weight includes bone, excess fat, and moisture loss that will not be packed and wrapped for home consumption.
 The hot carcass weight is not the amount of meat that the consumer will put in his or her freezer.
-We can help you to determine about how much meat you should get back when you drop your animal off or call with your cut orders.
+We can help you determine how much meat you should get back when you drop your animal off or call with your cut orders.

 As an additional note: For those that wish to forego many different cut options and get more ground beef or the entire animal turned into ground beef, this will greatly affect your yield as well.